sf105/sttp-book/chapters/getting-started/test-automation.md

 That is indeed true. _Software refactoring_ is a constant activity in software development.

-However, how can one refactor the code and still make sure it presents the same behavior?
+However, how can one refactor the code and still make sure it presents the same behaviour?
 Without automated tests, that might be a costly activity.
 Developers would have to perform manual tests after every single refactoring operation.
 Software refactoring activities benefit from extensive automated test suites, as developers can refactor their code and, in a matter